Many people come to this site searching for information on the best jobs for sensitive people.

 The best job for a highly sensitive person is one where they control every aspect of the environment.

 Some of you might be disappointed with this answer.
 You might feel like it isn’t a real answer.
 You were waiting for me to say writer or masseuse or life coach or something.
 Or maybe you think being self-employed sounds impossible, or is only for 20-year old whiz kids or stay-at-home-moms or people doing some kind of shady “scam” business.
 But it’s not true.

 I know a lot of people who have created their own businesses and are doing very, very well.
 These folks control everything, plus they have the excitement of seeing their own creation flourish.
 They have the freedom to work when they want, where they want (including anywhere in the world).

 But don’t kid yourself–they probably work more hours than the typical 9-to-5er, but the difference is that they love what they do.
-There are lots of blogs about how to create your own business.
-Some that I like are Smart Passive Income and Making it Anywhere and Screw the Nine to Five.
-These are NOT get-rich-quick schemes.
+There are lots of blogs about how to create your own business, and the reputable ones are NOT get-rich-quick schemes.
 They are people with real businesses, and they require a ton of work.

-If you aren’t interesting in working for yourself, that’s ok.
-Check out our list of the best jobs for HSPs.
+But if you aren’t interesting in working for yourself, that’s ok.
+Check out my list of the best jobs for HSPs.

 Read Next: “Is self-employment really the best for HSPs?” covers more of the challenges of working for yourself.